Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     -   The PowerPoint presentation file is stored on the mobile device's local storage.
     -   The student has navigated to the PowerPoint upload section within the application.
 -   **Normal Flow:**
     1. The student navigates to the "Upload PowerPoint" section within the mobile application (e.g., from a menu or recording details screen).
     2. The application presents a file selection interface, allowing the student to browse the device's local storage.
     3. The student selects the PowerPoint presentation file (e.g., .pptx) to be uploaded.
-4. The application uploads the file to the AudioScholar server (AudioController).
+    4. The application uploads the file to the AudioScholar server.
-5. The server (AudioProcessingService) saves the file to a temporary local directory and queues it for asynchronous upload via RabbitMQ (routing key \`upload.pptx\`).
+    5. The server saves the file to a temporary local directory and queues it for asynchronous upload via the message broker.
-6. The \`NhostUploadListenerService\` uploads the file to Nhost Storage and subsequently triggers the \`PptxConversionListenerService\` to convert the PowerPoint to PDF using ConvertAPI.
+    6. The Upload Listener uploads the file to Nhost Storage and subsequently triggers the Conversion Service to convert the PowerPoint to PDF using ConvertAPI.
     7. The application displays a confirmation message indicating that the PowerPoint file has been uploaded and is being processed.
 -   **Alternative Flows:**
     -   **A1.
 No file selected:** If the student attempts to initiate upload without selecting a PowerPoint file, the application displays an error message prompting file selection.
     -   **A2.
 File format not supported:** If the selected file is not in a supported PowerPoint format (e.g., only .pptx supported initially), the application displays an error message indicating the unsupported format and prompts the user to select a valid file.